BLOG

 When the race to success is all about cost vs income, detecting bugs during the early stages of development can save businesses millions of unforeseen dollars.

-The path to success is very unpredictable and so is the dreaded thought of being hacked.
-An IBM study stated that the average cost of a data breach amounted to $4 Million.
+The path to success is unpredictable, as is the dreaded thought of being hacked.
+An IBM study stated that the average data breach cost could amount to up to $4 million, a hefty sum to pay for something that could have been easily avoided if accounted for during development.

-A process that automates the build and testing of code every time a team member commits changes to the version control.
+Many static analyzer tools have incorporated continuous integration technology, which automates the building and testing of code every time a team member commits changes to the version control.

 5. Define rules to assist developers